ektrah/nsec/docs/api/nsec.cryptography.key.md

 The maximum key BLOB size for the specified algorithm and format.

 FormatException
-: The algorithm for the key does not support the specified format.
+: The specified algorithm does not support the specified format.

 NotSupportedException
-: The algorithm for the key does not use keys.
+: The specified algorithm does not use keys.

 ### GetSupportedKeyBlobFormats(Algorithm)